cole-h06/Verity/mcp/README.md

 # MCP Interface

-Verity is an experimental MCP server that computes source credibility from a graph of sources and claims.
+Verity exposes an experimental MCP server that computes source credibility from a graph of sources and claims.

 If Search helped humans find information on the web, AI systems face a different challenge: determining which information to trust.